First Impressionist Exhibition: The Exhibition of the Impressionists

 Claude Monet and Frédéric Bazille first proposed that the Batignolles group hold their own exhibition at their own expense in 1867.
 The group was unable to hold an exhibition then due to a lack of funds.
 Following the Salon of 1873 and the Exposition artisique des oeuvres refusées, a second Salon des Refusés, Monet once again proposed that the group hold their own exhibition.
 Bazille, who had died in the Franco-Prussian War in 1870, did not live to participate in the exhibition that he and Monet had once envisioned.

-Edgar Degas expressed concern that if the exhibition only consisted of members of their own group, their exhibition might be seen by the public and critics as being put on by refusés and suggested that they invite outside artists and artists who had previously had success in the salon.
+Edgar Degas expressed concern that if the exhibition consisted only of members of their own group, their exhibition might be seen by the public and critics as being put on by refusés and suggested that they invite outside artists and artists who had previously had success in the salon.
 Some of the artists thought that inviting outsiders would change the character of the exhibition.
 Pierre-Auguste Renoir endorsed Degas's plan to invite outside artists, as a greater number of participating artists would result in a lower cost to each artist.
 The rest then agreed to Degas's plan.
 Some of the members of the group opposed Cézanne's participation in the exhibition, however they agreed after Monet supported his participation.
 Manet would ultimately not participate in the exhibition.
 He once told the others that it was because he would never participate in an exhibition with Cézanne, however, his main reason was that believed that the only way to succeed was to succeed at the Salon.

 One of two 1873 painting of the Boulevard des Capucines in Paris by Claude Monet, painted from the window in Nadar's studio.
 The other version of this painting was featured in the first Impressionist Exhibition.

 Nadar's Studio at 35 Boulevard des Capucines in 1860.

 For the location of the group exhibition, Manet suggest the studio of the photographer Félix Nadar at 35 Boulevard des Capucines, which was sometimes rented out for concerts or lectures.
 Nadar had recently vacated his studio for a larger one at 51 rue d'Anjou nearby, so it was available for the group to use.
 Nadar's studio was on the second floor of the building.
 A staircase led up to a series of large rooms on two floors which received light from the windows.
 While Nadar preferred more tradition styles of art, he sympathized with the group's anti-establishment stance.
 According to Monet, Nadar allowed the group to use his studio for free.